vivid-inc/ash-ra-template/boot-art/README.md

 ## Quick Start

-Templates are supplied as one or more paths to `.art` template files and/or directory trees thereof.
+Templates occur as `.art` template files in Boot's fileset, or optionally by `:file` as one or more paths `.art` template files and/or directory trees thereof.
 The `art` Boot task scans those paths for all ART template files with the `.art` filename extension.
-Templates are rendered and written under the output directory `:output-dir` preserving sub-paths, stripped of the `.art` extension.
+Templates are rendered and written with a task like `(target)`, or optionally diverted to the output directory `:output-dir`, preserving sub-paths, stripped of the `.art` extension.

 ```sh